 What to expect on the day

 Once you have been booked in by the receptionist you will have a vision test and the pressure within your eyes will be checked.
 The procedure will be explained once again to you and you will be asked to sign a consent form.
 Drops will be used to dilate your pupil and later anaesthetic drops will be used to numb your eye; no injections or needles are used.
-When your eye is completely numb, contact lens will be placed to help focus the laser accurately and also keep you from blinking.
+When your eye is completely numb, a contact lens will be placed to help focus the laser accurately and also keep you from blinking.

 Your consultant will use a YAG laser to create an opening in the centre for the cloudy capsule.
-The opening allows clear passage of light rays and eliminates the cloudiness that was interfering with your vision.
+The opening allows clear passage of light rays and eliminates the cloudiness interfering with your vision.

 The results are almost immediate, however your vision will probably be a little blurry from the drops and the dilation, so someone will need to drive you home.
 You will be given a follow-up appointment or a phone call will be arranged for 6-8 weeks, at which your pupil will again be dilated.

 Are there any risks to Yag Capsulotomy?